erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Added comprehensive error handling for all methods
 - ✅ Removed dependencies on utilities from `cache.ts`

-### 3. Clean up transform.ts
+### 3. ⚠️ Clean up transform.ts (IN PROGRESS)

 #### Analysis
 - Many files import `buildTransformOptions` and `transformImage` from `transform.ts`
 - `DefaultImageTransformationService` has implemented this functionality
 - Need to update imports across the codebase

-#### Implementation Tasks
+#### Implementation Progress
-- Update references to utility functions in `transform.ts`
+- ✅ Updated `DefaultImageTransformationService` to use `CacheService` instead of direct utility functions
+- ✅ Injected `CacheService` into `TransformationService` in the service container
+- ⚠️ Remaining Task: Update other files that import from transform.ts
-- Eventually remove `transform.ts` when all functionality has been migrated
+- ⚠️ Remaining Task: Eventually remove `transform.ts` when all functionality has been migrated
-- Update documentation to reflect the new architecture
+- ⚠️ Remaining Task: Update documentation to reflect the new architecture

 ### 4. Update Test Files